Puteaux: Districts

 Within Puteaux several districts can be distinguished.

 The district Bas de Puteaux, located between the railway line and the Seine, is the oldest urbanized district.
-Notable in particular are the old church, the Théâtre des Hauts-de-Seine, the town hall and a commercial shopping mall near the rues Jaurès, Eichenberger and Chantecoq.
-The town hall was built in 1934 and is a typical example of the architecture of this time.
+Notable in particular are the old church, the Théâtre des Hauts-de-Seine, the Hôtel de Ville (town hall) and a commercial shopping mall near the rues Jaurès, Eichenberger and Chantecoq.
+The Hôtel de Ville was built in 1934 and is a typical example of the architecture of this time.

 The boulevard Richard Wallace is the Champs-Élysées of Puteaux.

 The district Haut de Puteaux, located to the west of the railway line, is a more recent district, made of several residences and HLM (résidences des rosiers, Cartault, Marcellin Berthelot, Bernard Palissy) The Lorilleux residence, for example, was built on the site of the old ink manufacturing companies.

 The district La Défense is located in the north, separated by the circular boulevard.
 The district, developed since the end of the 1950s, is one of the principal business districts in Europe.
 It mainly consists of office buildings, but some notable dwellings can be found within the district as well (Tour Défense 2000, résidence Boieldieu).
 Two thirds of the territory of La Défense is located within Puteaux, the remainder being divided between Courbevoie and Nanterre.
 Thus, the CNIT, the Arche de la Défense and the Quatre Temps shopping mall are in Puteaux.